Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 conda activate lmpmdev
 ```

-If you want to test the web app, use the deployment environment instead:
+If you want to test the final module, use the deployment environment instead:

 ```
 conda activate lmpmenv